The Sky — Ka Lani

 This blog post is a great Hawaii-based explanation of how deep observation and documentation of the clouds you see and the weather patterns you notice can help you learn and make predictions.

-This is just so fun and adorable by artist Chris Judge (what if you drew cartoon images of what you imagine in the clouds in your journal?): https://mossandfog.com/chris-judges-daily-cloud-interpretations/
+This is just so fun and adorable by artist Chris Judge.
+You can use it as inspiration to draw cartoon images of what you imagine the clouds look like in your journal (which matches the journaling prompt, “It reminds me of…”: https://mossandfog.com/chris-judges-daily-cloud-interpretations/

 The Moon — Ka Mahina